Andrea Pozzo, SJ

 SOVEREIGN MILITARY ORDER OF MALTA, 2009, the third centenary of Pozzo's death

-featuring a self-portrait from the Jesuit Church of the Gesù in Rome
+featuring a self-portrait from the Jesuit Church of the Gesù in Rome with its FDI cancel

 Pozzo entered the Society of Jesus as a brother on December 23, 1665.
 He continued his artistic studies in Genoa and Rome, and worked principally in Genoa, Turin, Rome and Vienna.
 He was a skillful artist in decorative perspective, famous for the ceiling in the Church of St. Ignatius in Rome, for the trompe l'oeil cupolas in Arezzo, Montepulciano, Modena, Turin and Vienna.
-He left plans for the Cathedral in Ljubljana (see below) and the Jesuit churches in Trent and Bamberg.
+He left plans for the cathedral in Ljubljana (see below) and the Jesuit churches in Trent and Bamberg.
 His masterpiece however is the interior renovation of the University Church in Vienna (1703) and the Hercules Hall of the Prince of Liechtenstein's Garden Palace in Vienna.
-Pozzo designed the altar of St. Ignatius in the Church of the Gesu and that of St. Aloysius in the Church of St. Ignatius in Rome.
+Pozzo designed the altar of St. Ignatius in the Church of the Gesù and that of St. Aloysius in the Church of St. Ignatius in Rome.
 His two-volume work Perspectiva pictorum et architectorum appeared in Latin and German at Augsburg in 1707, and has been translated into French, English, Dutch, and by Br.
 Giuseppe Castiglione, SJ into Chinese.
-More

 YUGOSLAVIA, 1963, Yugoslav tourist attractions: a cityscape of Ljubljana (now the capital of Slovenia)